• Skip to primary navigation

 Notes

-Sterilise jars by washing in hot soapy water (or take straight from dishwasher), fill with boiling water, empty and then place in oven for 20 minutes at 140°C where you leave them until the jam is ready.
+Sterilise jars by washing them in hot soapy water (or take them straight from the dishwasher), fill them with boiling water, empty and then place them in the oven for 20 minutes at 140°C where you leave them until the jam is ready.
 Washed lids should be sterilised with boiling water and then left to drain.

 Sharing is caring!